 The stranger strummed his fingertips along the backs of her knees, as his gaze roved over her breasts and belly.
 The train turned a corner, heaving her forward.
 He slid his hands a few inches higher, to just below the hem of her dress.
 She fought back a whimper, then scanned the train car, afraid someone else might be watching.
 Everyone appeared to be minding their own business, including a woman in a red coat to the stranger’s immediate left; all she’d have to do is glance up and to the right to see him touching her.
 The man followed her gaze, adopted a smirk, then slid a hand beneath the hem of her dress, gently scratching her with short fingernails.

 Leila’s muscles clenched.
 She squeezed the overhead bar.

 The train staggered and wailed to a halt.
 A quick look downward revealed an obvious bulge along the inseam of the man’s pants.
 Desire watered her mouth.
 Passengers shuffled toward the doors and out of the car.
 As the crowd dissipated, the man lowered his hands to his own thighs, and an ache of disappointment gripped Leila’s chest.

 “Turn around,” he said to her, his voice like gravel, “or walk away.”

+The meaning of his words took a second to align with Leila’s arousal.
 He was giving her a chance to stop this—whatever this was—before it could go further than she wanted it to.
-Leila turned to face the crowd, then stopped.
+Leila turned to face the crowd.
 New passengers clambered into the car, forcing the throng to pack even closer together.
 The man grasped her knees, guiding her a half-step back between his legs.

 The train lurched and was off again.